aruntk/html5-utils/README.md

 ```js
 .getAttrIndex(node, attributeName)
 ```
-first index of and attribute inside attr array or -1 if attribute is not set
+first index of the attribute inside attr array or -1 if attribute is not set

 ### getAttr
 ```js
 .getAttr(node, attributeName)
 ```
 returns attribute value or null

 ### setAttr
 ```js